 Sooner or later, a customer will torch your business with a negative Google review on your Google My Business (GMB) listing.
 You’re not going to like it.
 You might be tempted to try to remove it.
 In fact, there is a way you can do that, depending on the type of review it is.
 Certainly, poor customer feedback is not always valid, and you may have good reason to want to remove them.
 But a bad review may also be an opportunity to turn around a customer relationship and improve the overall customer experience.
 Let’s take a closer look at the steps you should take to remove those reviews, and why you would want to do it – or not.

+Assess Google’s review policy to determine if the feedback is valid.
 A negative review can happen for many reasons, some legitimate, some not so legitimate.
-When a customer leaves negative feedback, it’s important to first ask whether it’s valid.
-First, assess whether the feedback violates Google’s review policy.
-For instance, Google may take down reviews that contain off-topic comments (such as a political rant), are illegal, are deceptive (such as a competitor impersonating a customer), or contain obscene remarks, among other violations.
+Google may take down reviews that contain off-topic comments (such as a political rant), are illegal, are deceptive (such as a competitor impersonating a customer), or contain obscene remarks, among other violations.
 It’s important that your business become familiar with Google’s policy so that you understand what kind of content is grounds for deletion in the first place.

 What happens if negative feedback comes from an irate customer who is upset with your service or product and the review does not violate any of Google’s policies?
 Well, nobody’s perfect, and it’s essential to keep an open mind when it’s apparent that a negative review results from a misstep on your end.
 In those instances, it’s important to respond to a bad review to show that you are listening, learning, and trying to improve.
 As Bill Gates said famously, your most unhappy customers are your greatest source of learning.
 As we’ve noted on our own blog, it’s essential to respond quickly, calmly, and with empathy.
 Don’t become angry or defensive.
 Remember, your review response will become public, too.
 Keep in mind that responding to a bad review is an opportunity to show how responsive and professional your customer service team is when a customer is upset.